 Although similar, the brachistochrone problem is different from the tautochrone problem.
 The amusing fact is that the solutions of both problems are the same.
 The brilliant argument exposed next is due to Johann Bernoulli.

 The principle of least time

 Light has different speeds at different mediums.
 That’s why we perceive the phenomenon of refraction when observing objects underwater while ourselves stand out of it.
 Willebrord Snellius was the first to give a relation between the speed of light in different mediums and its angle of refraction.
-By denoting and constants related with the speed of light at mediums and (also called refraction indexes of mediums and ); the entry ray’s angle with the plane separating and by ; and the out ray’s angle, the relation is written as:
+By denoting and constants related with the speed of light at mediums and (also called refraction indexes of mediums and ); by the entry ray’s angle with the plane separating and ; and by the out ray’s angle, the relation is written as: